 Another new tool is Google Maps Local Ads.
 WordStream does a great job of laying out how these are used in this post.
 If you’re getting tired of reading, here’s a visual for you:

 Note that the top listing is actually an ad, and has a special purple marker on the map.
 Anything that A) stands out and B) is listed first is great for brick and mortar locations.
 So use this appropriately!

 One final note about PPC as a web marketing component…don’t forget BING!
 You may find that you can generate about 20% more PPC traffic by using this outlet.
 Users tend to be older, whiter and, well…guys.
 If that’s part of your target demo, power to you.
 It will require additional set-up, but you can use the same language and keywords that you do for AdWords.
 It’s worth the extra time, that’s for sure.

 Digital Public Relations Is The New SEO

 Don’t worry about SEO – worry about relationships!
 I can picture the head-scratching now.
 Writing a blog post about website marketing and NOT including SEO.
 The point here is that it can happen naturally over time, and unless you really understand what you’re doing with link-building and link acquisition, you can cause more harm than good.
 On-page technicals are important, but that’s table stakes as part of your UX from way back at the top of the page.

 Again, just focus on building key relationships with bloggers, webmasters and journalists.
+And also using the best linkbuilding tools possible.
 Put your content in the hands of those that can help.
 Find influencers that may have an interest and get them “on your side”.
 Digital Public Relations generates brand mentions, backlinks, coverage and most importantly real, qualified traffic.
 Don’t think of it as SEO, just think of it as building relationships for your website, one real person at a time.

 Use Content Discovery Before It’s Extinct